DallanQ/brass_birmingham_1/Manual.md

 8. Draw 8 cards from the Draw Deck; this is your Hand.
 Do not reveal your Hand to other players.

 9. Draw 1 additional card from the Draw Deck and place it face down in your player area; this is your Discard Pile.

 After all players have set up their player area, shuffle all players' Character tiles together and place them in a random order on the Turn Order Track.

-## PLAYING THE GAME (Page 6)
+## Playing The Game (page 6)

-### The Goal (Page 6)
+### The Goal (page 6)

 The game is played over 2 eras: the Canal Era (1770-1830) and the Rail Era (1830-1870).
 The winner is the player who has the most Victory Points (VPs) following the end of the Rail Era.
 VPs are scored at the end of each era for your Link tiles and flipped Industry tiles.

-### Rounds (Page 6)
+### Rounds (page 6)

 Each era is played in rounds, which continue until both the Draw Deck and players' Hands are exhausted.
 There are exactly 8/9/10 rounds per era in a 4/3/2-players game.
 During each round, players take turns in the order of their Character tiles on the Turn Order Track.

-### Player Turns (Page 6)
+### Player Turns (page 6)

 On your turn, perform a total of 2 actions.

 Exception: During the first round of the Canal Era, each player performs only 1 action.

 - For each action you perform, you must discard a card from your Hand and place it face up on top of your Discard Pile.

 Exception: Wild cards are placed back onto their Card Draw Areas.

 - After all of your actions have been completed, refill your Hand back up to 8 cards with cards from the Draw Deck.